Laura Kate Lucas

 I am honestly super impressed with the results.
 It was definitely more costly (in both money and time) than a box dye, but the quality and results speak for themselves.
 This is easily the best silver-blonde colour I have achieved at home; especially from the position I was beginning in.

 Finding how to do it and learning the whole process was probably the hardest part.
-Now I feel a bit more like I know what I’m doing, I’ll hopefully be able to keep on top of my roots and visit the salon of JP regularly to keep on top of them!
+Now I feel a bit more like I know what I’m doing, I’ll hopefully be able to keep on top of my roots and do this more regularly to keep on top of them!

 I should also mention that the products are more like bulk quantities, so I have plenty left.
 Apart from the toner which you can just buy as and when you need.
 This is great if you want to make a habit of doing it at home.
 If I can’t get to a salon I will now just top up my roots (before they get so long this time) and I have everything I need.
 Plus a little more experience now!